scitime/scitime/README.md

   --verbose VERBOSE     verbose mode (0, 1, 2 or 3)
   --algo {RandomForestRegressor,SVC,KMeans}
-                        algo to train data on --persist             do you want to write data in a dedicated csv?
+                        algo to train data on --generate_data       do you want to generate & write data in a dedicated csv?
+  --fit FIT             do you want to fit the model?
+If so indicate the csv
+                        name
+  --save                (only used for model fit) do you want to save /
+                        overwrite the meta model from this fit?
 ```
 #### How to run _model.py?